English

 Conservationists are now dedicated to preserving The Last Supper.
 To ensure its longevity, they are using varied techniques to assess the painting's condition.
 With this knowledge, they develop targeted plans to protect and conserve the artwork.
 Through continuous research, innovation, and unwavering commitment conservationists are working towards safeguarding this extraordinary artwork for all future generations.

-Damage to The Last Supper Across History
+Damage to The Last Supper across history

-World War II Bombings (20th Century): During World War II, the monastery housing The Last Supper was bombed, causing significant damage to the painting.
+During World War II, the monastery housing The Last Supper was bombed, causing significant damage to the painting.
 Fortunately, it had been previously safeguarded with sandbags and scaffolding, which helped protect it.

-Humidity and Neglect: Over the centuries, The Last Supper suffered from neglect and exposure to humidity, leading to severe deterioration.
+Over the centuries, The Last Supper suffered from neglect and exposure to humidity, leading to severe deterioration.
 Layers of paint began to flake off, and the mural's vibrancy faded.

 Restoration of The Last Supper